Sanjō Ōhashi: History

-It is unclear when this bridge was first built, but there are records of Toyotomi Hideyoshi orders for it to be repaired in 1590, as well as one of the original giboshi (擬宝珠) (onion-shaped posts that are located on bridges, shrines and temples in Japan).
+It is unclear when this bridge was first built, but there are records of Toyotomi Hideyoshi ordering its repair in 1590, as well as one of the original giboshi (擬宝珠) (onion-shaped posts that are located on bridges, shrines and temples in Japan).
 A historical marker on the southwest side draws attention to a cut on one of the giboshi, speculating that it was made by a sword during the Ikedaya incident (the inn was located close by).

 The current concrete bridge, which includes two lanes for driving and a walking path on either side, was built in 1950.